 “In 1997, I applied for a visa to Taliban Afghanistan in Pakistan.
 It was granted for two weeks.
 Photography of living things had just been declared illegal, but I was able to work.
 I returned in 2000, but it was much harder to work then”

-As America prepares to withdraw our own forces, the Taliban is once again gaining ground, and taking back control of areas they had lost during the 20 years that American forces were in country.
+As America is withdrawing its own forces, the Taliban are now gaining ground and taking back full control of Afghanistan, which they had lost during the 20 years that American forces were in the country.

 By Robert E. Gerhardt, Jr.

-Robert Gerhardt is a New York City based photographer and freelance writer.
+Robert Gerhardt is a New York-based photographer and freelance writer.
 His photographs and writings have been published nationally and internationally including in The Hong Kong Free Press, The Guardian, The New York Times, and The Diplomat.